usc-psychsim/psychsim-eval-gui/documentation/static_html/_sources/code_documentation/future_directions.rst.txt

 - Query functions
     **Issue:**
     Currently, the query functions lack some information about the actual simulation.
-Part of this problem is that the simulation is'nt completely defined / in a working state, or I didn't have enough information to complete the query funciton.
+Part of this problem is that the simulation isn't completely defined / in a working state, or I didn't have enough information to complete the query funciton.

     The main issue with this is when looking at the query results (for example beliefs, or predicted actions) there are